 Best Antivirus Apps for Android Android Central 2020

-- Comprehensive security: Bitdefender Mobile Security
+- Best Overall: Bitdefender Mobile Security

-- Data shield: Avast Mobile Security Ultimate
+- Data Shield: Avast Mobile Security Ultimate

-- Anti-theft: McAfee Mobile Security
+- Anti-Theft: McAfee Mobile Security

-- Security advisor: Norton Mobile Security & Antivirus
+- Security Advisor: Norton Mobile Security & Antivirus

-- Anti-hacking: PSafe DFNDR Pro Security
+- Anti-Hacking: PSafe DFNDR Pro Security

-- QR Scanner: Sophos
+- QR Scanner: Sophos Intercept X for Mobile

 - Parental Controls: Trend Micro Mobile Security & Antivirus